make-believe-labs/snack-shop/workshops/testbash-2024/challenge3-read-code.md

 Be kind when giving feedback, focus on suggestions for improvement, and factually describe errors or possible issues.
 You want to avoid telling someone off, judge the code not the coder.

-Note: There is no example for this challenge.
+Note: There is no example solution for this challenge.